 Everything artificial is out of the window

 These are living cheeses he says, meaning that when you take them out of the fridge and cut yourself a bit, a process is begun.
 Which again means limited shelf life.
-Oddbjørn and Astrid began on a small scale, but now they are experiencing an increasing demand for the food they produce.
+Oddbjørn began on a small scale, but now he is experiencing an increasing demand for the food produced.
 Celebrity chefs come up from Oslo for the sole purpose of buying these home-made, highly distinctive cheeses.

-“Our goal is to work together with nature.
+“My goal is to work together with nature.
 In tandem with the Earth, working in tune with Creation.
 At a time when more and more people are developing food allergies and intolerances, pure foods are good medicine.
-Artificial additives are banned here,” say Oddbjørn and Astrid.
+Artificial additives are banned here,” says Oddbjørn.
 It’s a matter of linking the local to the global, which again means that when they serve coffee to their guests, it is produced ecologically and is part of the Fair Trade system.

-“We feel a strong affinity with farmers and food producers in other parts of the world.
-We are always trying to create a counterweight against ready-made food and fast solutions that are no good for your body or the global eco-system,” say Oddbjørn and Astrid.
+“I feel a strong affinity with farmers and food producers in other parts of the world.
+I am always trying to create a counterweight against ready-made food and fast solutions that are no good for your body or the global eco-system,” says Oddbjørn.

 There is a growing desire for local ingredients

-They are not alone.
+He is not alone.
 An increasing number of businesses in Northern Norway are becoming aware of the value of local ingredients.
 They cultivate herbs, harvest berries, hunt game and employ to an increasing extent old, time-honoured techniques when creating new and modern recipes.
-This is why Oddbjørn and Astrid have begun brewing their own beer.
+This is why Oddbjørn has begun brewing his own beer.
 “It’s a natural part of a festive culinary occasion.”